Koopman-driven grip force prediction through EMG sensing: Materials and methods

-Then, using the (\ref{eqn:static-koopman}), the estimation model was learned from the entire calibrating measurement, which took less than 1.5 seconds.
-The obtained grip force approximation has been further thresholded to a minimum negative value of -1.
-The devised methodology for short-term predictions of grip force within a 0.5-second horizon is based on the previously described grip estimations and the Koopman operator for modeling dynamic systems.
-Again, the Koopman operator is considered appropriate due to its successful adaptation to dynamically changing environments \cite{Mezic2021}, such as object grasping.
-Here, we aim to determine the Koopman operator for the dynamical system that governs the evolution of observables within the same space and use it for forecasting.
-This methodology allows for short training times on data batches, thus adapting to the latest system state.
-Since the Koopman operator can be infinite-dimensional, we use the dynamic mode decomposition (DMD) technique to approximate its spectral properties numerically, specifically Ritz pairs ($\lambda_j$ - Ritz values, $z_j$ - Ritz vectors):
+We propose a novel methodology for short-term grip force forecasting over a future horizon of \qty{0.5}{\s}, leveraging previously estimated grip force \(\textbf{g}_\text{e}\) and the Koopman operator for dynamic systems in~\eqref{eq:dynamical_evolution}.
+The Koopman operator is well-suited for this task due to its proven adaptability in dynamically changing environments \cite{Mezic2021}, such as object grasping.
+Our goal is to determine the Koopman operator \(\mathcal{K}_\text{p}\) that predicts the system's evolution by mapping observables within the same space (\(\mathcal{K}_\text{p}: \mathcal{O}_\mathcal{N} \to \mathcal{O}_\mathcal{N}\)) for forecasting.
+This approach enables fast training on data mini-batches, ensuring adaptation to the system's latest state.
+To approximate the potentially infinite-dimensional \(\mathcal{K}_\text{p}\), we employ Dynamic Mode Decomposition (DMD)~\cite{Schmid2022} to compute its spectral properties as Ritz pairs (\(\lambda_j\) - Ritz values and \(\mathbf{z}_j\) - Ritz vectors).